-Frax USD (frxUSD) — Retail Risk Report
+Frax USD (frxUSD) — Risk Report

 Moderate risk · 5.5/10 · Strong Treasury backing, undercut by unaudited upgradeable contracts